lazyjobseeker/lazyjobseeker.github.io/en/_posts/2024-04-05-github-blog-multiple-language-support-with-jekyll-theme-minimal-mistakes.md

 ![YOU MAY ALSO ENJOY in English Page](https://drive.google.com/thumbnail?id=19ZbY55-gDmx29M54it5_hC1bsxVow-Hd&sz=w1000){: width="600" .align-center .shadow}

+Let me explain every single details I have done to make above features work.

 ## Make English-Contents Folder

 I started with modifying project structure.
-At first, I created new directory `en` in the project root, where I will store all translated documents.
+At first, I created new directory `en` in the project root, where I stored all translated documents.

 For example, `_posts` directory in root held posts I already wrote in Korean.
-As my purpose was to serve English-translated versions of all these posts, I created `_posts` subdirectory under `en`.
+As my purpose was to serve English-translated versions of all these posts, I created `_posts` subfolder under `en`.

 ```
 lazyjobseeker.github.io